Lorong Waktu (2019 TV series): Development

-The development for the production of the Lorong Waktu animated series has started since December 2018.
-Deddy Mizwar as the producer at that time listened to many suggestions from fans so that Lorong Waktu could be remade in a new version and on the other hand some people also felt bored with Para Pencari Tuhan series who started monotonous since some of the main players resigned such as Trio Bajaj, Agus Kuncoro and Zaskia Adya Mecca.
-But on the other hand, Deddy also couldn't recreate Lorong Waktu due to the cast factor, including it was difficult to find a replacement for Jourast Jordy to play Zidan's character.
-As an alternative to fulfill the audience's longing, Deddy then chose to produce Lorong Waktu in an animated version.
+The development of the Lorong Waktu animated series began in December 2018.
+At that time, Deddy Mizwar, the producer, listened to numerous suggestions from fans.
+Some fans felt that Lorong Waktu should be remade in a new version.
+On the other hand, others expressed boredom with the Para Pencari Tuhan series, which had become monotonous after the resignation of key actors such as Trio Bajaj, Agus Kuncoro, and Zaskia Adya Mecca.
+However, recreating Lorong Waktu faced challenges, particularly finding a replacement for Jourast Jordy to portray Zidan's character.
+Unable to resolve these casting issues, Mizwar opted to produce Lorong Waktu as an animated series instead, as an alternative to satisfy the audience's desire.

-According to Deddy Mizwar, the basis for taking the storyline is based on Quran Sura Al-Asr which means time.
-So according to Deddy, the concept of the Lorong Waktu story is that all humans are at a loss, except those who always do good deeds to advise each other in truth and patience.
-Apart from that, another inspiration that forms the basis of this series is the Prophet Muhammad's Isra and Mi'raj.
-Many of the Prophet's companions did not believe that the Prophet could travel to Sidrat al-Muntaha in one night, but it turned out that it was possible if Allah allowed.
+Deddy Mizwar stated that the storyline of Lorong Waktu is based on the Quranic Surah Al-Asr, which emphasizes the concept of time.
+According to Mizwar, the essence of the Lorong Waktu story revolves around the idea that all humans are in a state of loss, except those who consistently perform good deeds, encourage truth, and demonstrate patience.
+Additionally, another significant inspiration for the series is the Prophet Muhammad's Isra and Mi'raj.
+Many of the Prophet's companions initially doubted that such a journey to Sidrat al-Muntaha in a single night could occur, but it was indeed possible through Allah's permission.

-Although not significant, some people consider Lorong Waktu to be inspired by mainstream works such as H. G. Wells' The Time Machine and Steven Spielberg's Back to the Future franchise.
-There is also a similarity in idea with the Quantum Leap in the 1990s which also used the idea of a time machine.
-Although the idea for the Lorong Waktu series may not be original, it is something new for the Indonesian television.
+While not groundbreaking, some individuals perceive Lorong Waktu to draw inspiration from well-known works like H. G. Wells' The Time Machine and Steven Spielberg's Back to the Future franchise.
+There are also parallels with the concept of time travel seen in the 1990s series Quantum Leap.
+Although the concept of Lorong Waktu may not be entirely original, it represents a fresh approach for Indonesian television.